hiteshsapkota/firstproject/README.md

   - output_dir: Output to be stored (mainly inference result, training/validation loss) (Usually it is ./outputs/structure_encoder-odor_encoder)
   - n_fold: Number of Folds used for training/testing split.
 Number of training/testing set replication
   - valid_size: Percentage of Training set used for hyperparameter tuning such as early stopping
   - rep_no: replication (fold) number used during training from a given folds.
-Value stays between [1..., n_fold}
+Value stays between 1,..., n_fold
   - num_workers: Number of workers used for the training process.
   - batch_size: Number of data samples in each step
   - rand_state: Random seed used to make the replication.
 Usually value between 1-5 is set.